Tonje Brenna: 2022

 On 29 August, in response to reports of school refusals being reported to the Child Welfare Services, Brenna called for a report into children's absences from school.
 She stated: "Before the summer, I commissioned the Directorate of Education to assess how we can get better information about absences from school, and whether there is a need to introduce other measures to help students who are absent a lot".
 She also added that absences would be a part of a Storting message focusing on the well-being and motivation of fifth to tenth graders.
 Furthermore, the help services for children would also be strengthened and be obligated to work more together for children who need help.

 In September, she expressed that changes should be made to the Russ time slot, and expressed concern for exclusions from Russ buses, while also calling for more inclusion and cooperation with counties to make that happen.
 This came in response to a case where 19 year old Frøy Hoftun Hedemark was excluded from her Russ bus and successfully sued the bus team for breach of contract.

 On 30 September, Brenna rejected the idea from the Norwegian Young Conservatives member Nicolai Østeby to cancel autumn break in favour of more time for education in schools following the teacher' strike.
 She stated that it's up to the municipalities to determine the school schedule, and that the entire school schedule should be utilised.

 On 17 October, she responded to a ban against school prayers by a Christian school in Balestrand against its students.
-The school's decision was also supported by the municipality.
+The school's decision was also supported by Sogndal Municipality.
 She asserted that it was "traditional" to utilise school facilities to different sort of activities.
 The Christian Democrats praised her response, saying that they understood Brenna to subtly hold the municipality accountable without criticising their assessment.
 Norway's Christian Student and Youth Association on the other hand weren't surprised by Brenna's response.
 They argued that the "tradition" to utilise school facilities for different activities, she was referring to, was the exact one which in this case had been broken.

 On 30 October, she warned against "joy grades" that were handed out to students during the COVID-19 pandemic, in private upper secondary schools in particular.
-The sharp increase in grades were also higher then the average given in public schools.
+The sharp increase in grades were also higher than the average given in public schools.
 Brenna also expressed concerns for grades being handed out in order to draw in more students.

 In early December, Brenna announced that an amendment to the Private School Act would be sent out on hearing.
 The amendment would entail local elected officials getting a say in the establishment of new private schools, something she deemed had been less of before.
 The opposition parties however opposed the idea, noting that such a function already was in place in the act, and that Brenna seemed to forget about students entirely.